snarfed/granary/README.md

 * [Atom](http://atomenabled.org/)
 * XML

-You can try out an interactive demo at https://granary-demo.appspot.com/
+Try out the interactive demo: https://granary-demo.appspot.com/

 License: This project is placed in the public domain.